jguerinet/Morf/README.md

     }

 	dependencies {
-	    compile 'com.github.jguerinet:form-generator:1.1.0'
+	    compile 'com.github.jguerinet:form-generator:2.0.0'
 	}

 You can also attach the sources by using the [AARLinkSources][2] plugin:

-	aarLinkSources 'com.github.jguerinet:form-generator:1.1.0:sources@jar'
+	aarLinkSources 'com.github.jguerinet:form-generator:2.0.0:sources@jar'

 [1]:https://jitpack.io
 [2]:https://github.com/xujiaao/AARLinkSources

-To use this in your project, you can either build an instance of the `FormGenerator` with its custom `Builder`, customizing anything you might want to change.
-You can use the default `FormGenerator` instance by calling one of the `FormGenerator.get()` methods.
+To use this in your project, you can either build an instance of the `FormGenerator` with its custom `Builder`, customizing anything you might want to change or you can use the default `FormGenerator` instance by calling one of the `FormGenerator.get()` methods.
 You can set the default `FormGenerator` instance by calling `FormGenerator.setInstance()` if you want to use a customized `FormGenerator` throughout your app.
 The default values are:

 * Text Color: Black
 * Text Size: 14sp
 * Text Typeface: null (default Android Typeface)
 * Background: Transparent
+* Input Background: Default Android background
 * Icon Color: Null (no drawable tinting)
 * Padding: 8dp
 * Line Width: 0.5 dp
 * Line Color: #EEEEE
 * Space Width: 10dp
+* Space Color: Transparent
-* Lines after items: On
+* Lines after items: True

+Each item can be further customized if you need to have some properties that are different from the default properties.
+When adding each item, there are a number of methods you can call to further customize the item itself.
+To get the associated view, simple call `view()` at the end of your customization.
+All of the above properties can be customized per form item, as well as:

+* Check state for `Switch`es
+* Setting an `OnCheckedChangeListener` for `Switch`es
+* Setting an `OnClickListener` for all form items except the spaces and lines
+* Setting the input type on the `EditText`s (default is capitalized sentences)
+* Setting if the `EditText` should be single line or not (default is true)
+* Setting icons on all form items except the spaces and lines

 ## Demo
 A demo is included within this repo (in the demo folder).
 The demo shows 2 forms with all of the types of buttons: